 | Anthocyanins | Protects brain nerve cells from oxidative stress, improves memory | Blueberries, grapes, acai |

-| Flavanols | Increases blood flow to the brain, enhances cognitive function, improves mood | Dark chocolate (70% cocoa or more) |
+| Flavanols | Increases blood flow to the brain, enhances cognitive function, improves mood | Dark chocolate (70%+ cocoa) |

-| B Vitamins | Neurotransmitter synthesis, energy metabolism, sustained concentration | Bananas, spinach, soy milk |
+| B Vitamins | Synthesizes neurotransmitters, energy metabolism, maintains concentration | Bananas, spinach, soy milk |

-ð¿ Recipe 1: Matcha & Banana & Soy Milk Concentration Smoothie (Classic)
+ð¿ Recipe 1: Matcha, Banana & Soy Milk Concentration Smoothie (Classic)

-Ingredients: 1 tsp matcha, 1 banana, 250ml soy milk, 1 tsp honey, appropriate amount of ice
+Ingredients: 1 tsp matcha, 1 banana, 250ml soy milk, 1 tsp honey, ice (as needed)

 Ingredients: 120g frozen blueberries, 25g walnuts, 250ml soy milk, 1/2 banana, 1 tsp honey

-Instructions: Pulverize walnuts for 10 seconds in the PC-2110 milling bottle â blend all ingredients on high for 20 seconds in the blender bottle.
+Instructions: Grind walnuts for 10 seconds in the PC-2110's mill bottle â Blend all ingredients in the blender bottle on high for 20 seconds.

-ð« Recipe 3: Dark Chocolate & Banana & Soy Milk Brain-Activating Chocolate Smoothie
+ð« Recipe 3: Dark Chocolate, Banana & Soy Milk Brain-Activating Chocolate Smoothie

-Ingredients: 25g dark chocolate (70% cocoa or more), 1 banana, 250ml soy milk, pinch of cinnamon, 1 tsp honey
+Ingredients: 25g dark chocolate (70%+ cocoa), 1 banana, 250ml soy milk, a pinch of cinnamon, 1 tsp honey

-Instructions: Pulverize chocolate for 10 seconds in the PC-2110 milling bottle â blend all ingredients on high for 20 seconds in the blender bottle.
+Instructions: Grind chocolate for 10 seconds in the PC-2110's mill bottle â Blend all ingredients in the blender bottle on high for 20 seconds.

-ð¥ Recipe 4: Avocado & Matcha & Soy Milk Sustained Concentration Smoothie
+ð¥ Recipe 4: Avocado, Matcha & Soy Milk Sustained Concentration Smoothie

 Ingredients: 1/4 avocado, 1 tsp matcha, 250ml soy milk, 1/2 banana, 1 tsp honey

-ð Recipe 5: Acai & Blueberry & Chia Seed Super Brain-Activating Smoothie
+ð Recipe 5: Acai, Blueberry & Chia Seed Super Brain-Activating Smoothie

 Ingredients: 100g frozen acai pack, 80g frozen blueberries, 1 tbsp chia seeds, 200ml soy milk, 1 tsp honey

-Study Scene-Specific Drinking Timing Guide
+Study Scene-Specific Drinking Time Guide

 | Scene | Recommended Recipe | Timing |